We care about Aflac’s policyholders affected by the recent wildfires:

 Those with new high blood pressure diagnoses or related health issues may consider visiting the doctor regularly so the doctor can provide a treatment strategy and medication to help you manage your condition.
 Those with stable and well-managed conditions may not require frequent doctor visits.
 Ultimately, talk to your doctor to determine what’s right for you.

 Adjust your diet and lifestyle to avoid substances that can raise blood pressure.
 This can help you manage the condition and potentially be categorized with a lower risk.
-Some substances to avoid include:
+Some substances you should avoid include:

 Life insurance may be more impactful to your budget if you have high blood pressure, but plenty of options are available, and insurers consider other factors when deciding whether to approve you for a policy.
 Controlling your hypertension and leading a healthy lifestyle may help reduce your blood pressure and demonstrate a good faith effort to manage the condition.
 If you’re seeking life insurance coverage at cost-conscious rates despite having high blood pressure, Aflac is here to help.
 Speak with an agent today to learn more about your options and get a quote.